Data Protection Day 2025: New challenges through AI

 AI systems can analyse large amounts of data in real time and detect potential data breaches or unauthorized access faster than conventional methods.

-1. Improved data security:
+1. Improved Data security:

 By using AI-supported security mechanisms such as anomaly detection or predictive analytics, threats can be proactively detected and averted.